Node bipartition for rigidity and localization of networks with heterogeneous sensing: Bipartition-based SA-RoD rigidity theory

 Based on Lemma $\ref{1ver}$ and Lemma $\ref{2ver}$, the following theorem concerning global SA-RoD rigidity can be presented. \begin{theorem} If a framework $(\mathcal{G}(A,D),p)$ is constructed by an SA-RoD ordering in $\mathbb{R}^{2}$, then it is globally SA-RoD rigid. \end{theorem}

+Now we show two special cases for construction of minimally globally SA-RoD rigid frameworks with generic configurations: \begin{itemize} \item A framework constructed by $k$ steps of 2-vertex additions, where there exist $2k+2$ vertices and $3k+1$ edges in the underlying graph; \item A framework constructed by $k$ steps of 2-vertex additions and $1$ step of 1-vertex addition, where there exist $2k+1$ vertices and $3k$ edges in the underlying graph. \end{itemize} In these two cases, the lower bound in Lemma $\ref{ll13}$ is tight and the frameworks are minimally globally SA-RoD rigid.
+Figure $\ref{fig7}$ shows an example of the second case.

-Now we introduce some special global SA-RoD rigid frameworks constructed by SA-RoD ordering.
-If a framework is purely constructed by 1-vertex additions in Algorithm $\ref{alg:buildSR}$, it is said to have a bilateration ordering \cite{lyjb06}.
+Besides these minimally rigid frameworks, we introduce some special globally SA-RoD rigid frameworks constructed by SA-RoD ordering.
+If a framework is purely constructed by 1-vertex additions in Algorithm $\ref{alg:buildSR}$, it is said to have a {\it bilateration ordering} \cite{lyjb06}.
 Furthermore, if a bilateration ordering is generated by Type $A_{1}$ and Type $D_{1}$ 1-vertex additions in turn, we call it a Type $(A_{1},D_{1})$ bilateration ordering.
 Similarly, bilateration orderings of Type $(D_{1},A_{1})$, Type $(A_{1},D_{2})$, Type $(A_{2},D_{1})$, Type $(A_{2},D_{2})$, Type $(D_{2},A_{1})$, Type $(D_{1},A_{2})$, and Type $(D_{2},A_{2})$ can be defined.
 If a framework is purely constructed by 2-vertex additions in Algorithm $\ref{alg:buildSR}$ and every edge lies in a quadrilateral, it is said to be a quadrilateralized framework.

 Note that frameworks constructed by different SA-RoD orderings can exhibit different SA or RoD connectivity properties, which can affect localization algorithm synthesis to be discussed in Subsection $\ref{sub:loccon}$.
-Specifically, in Algorithm $\ref{alg:buildSR}$, if 2-vertex additions and Type $D_{1}$ 1-vertex additions occur in turn, we will obtain a framework, which is neither SA connected nor RoD connected.
+Specifically, in Algorithm $\ref{alg:buildSR}$, if 2-vertex additions and Type $D_{1}$ 1-vertex additions occur in turn, and there exists at least one edge connecting two vertices in $\mathcal{V}_{D}$, then we can obtain a framework, which is neither SA connected nor RoD connected.
 Such a framework is said to be generated by a Type $(2,D_{1})$ SA-RoD ordering.
-For convenience, the detailed construction of a Type $(2, D_{1})$ SA-RoD ordering is presented in Algorithm $\ref{alg:build21}$.
-Figure $\ref{lf117}$ presents three frameworks generated with a Type $(D_{1},A_{1})$ bilateration ordering, 2-vertex additions and a Type $(2, D_{1})$ SA-RoD ordering, respectively.
-Note that connectivity properties for these frameworks are completely different.
+Figure $\ref{lf117}$ presents three frameworks generated with a Type $(D_{1},A_{1})$ bilateration ordering, 2-vertex additions, and a Type $(2, D_{1})$ SA-RoD ordering, respectively.

-\subsubsection{Merging globally SA-RoD rigid frameworks}
+\subsection{Merging globally SA-RoD rigid frameworks}